ThePagi/APG-Framework/README.md

-The original code is based on Master thesis:
+The original code is based on a Master thesis by:

 APG Framework © 2023 by Ondřej Studený is licensed under Creative Commons Attribution 4.0 International.
 To view a copy of this license, visit